Twitter Blows Up After Trump Says It Was ‘Impossible’ For Him To Know About Flynn

-On Friday morning, Donald Trump attempted to distance himself from Michael Flynn with a tweet claiming that it was “impossible” for him to know about the fact that Flynn was under investigation before he hired him.
-Twitter users were quick to point out that the president was given ample warning from multiple sources before he tapped the former Army General as his National Security Advisor.
+On Friday morning, Donald Trump attempted to distance himself from Michael Flynn with a tweet claiming that it was “impossible” for him to know that Flynn was under investigation before he hired him.
+Twitter users were quick to point out that the president was given ample warning from multiple sources before he tapped the former Army general as his national security advisor.

 On Thursday, unsealed court documents revealed that Flynn cooperated extensively with special counsel Robert Mueller’s investigation.
 According to the filing, Flynn worked with the government on multiple instances, “both before and after his guilty plea.”